ranga4all1/de-retail-sales/README.md

         ```
         # Replace below with your GCP project_id
         project_id = '<your_project_id>'
-        # Replace below with your temp bucket created by spark dataproc cluter
+        # Replace below with your temp bucket created by spark dataproc cluster
         spark.conf.set('temporaryGcsBucket', '<dataproc-temp-bucket>')
         ```
     - Upload `batch/01-dataproc/batch-spark-bigquery.py` to your GCS bucket as `code/batch-spark-bigquery.py`